section-engineering-education/engineering-education/articles/session-management-in-nodejs-using-expressjs-and-express-session/index.md

 It's not a security concern if a third party can read the cookies.

 A cookie doesn't carry any meaningful data inside of them.
 It just contains the session ID token.
 The cookie is encrypted.
-It still have to maintain a one-to-one relationship to the user session.
-The cookie will be valid until set maxAge expires unless the user decides to log out.
+It still has to maintain a one-to-one relationship to the user session.
+The cookie will be valid until set `maxAge` expires or the user decides to log out.

 When the user logs out, the session will be destroyed.
 There is no session to compare with the saved cookie.
 The user will have to log in again to create a session ID for the new login session.

-### Conlusion
+### Conclusion
 That's all for this tutorial.
 This was a basic example, and I hope it helped you understand the concept of session management in Node.js using Express.js and Express-session.

 Happy Coding!!